creatrope/oddfoundation/index.markdown

 ## Resources

-Check out our resources page for more information about happiness hacks and how to incorporate them into your daily routine.
+Check out our resources page for more information about The Odd Foundation.

-Thank you for visiting our site!
-We hope that our happiness hacks help you cultivate a positive mindset and live your best life.

 <script>
 const hh = {{ site.data.happinesshacks| jsonify }};